Vandal19/coinbarter/README.md

     \i server/db/seeds/01_seeds.sql;
     \x
     ```
-5. Seed databse by running server > index.js.
+5. Seed database by running server > index.js.
 6. Start the web server.
 The app will be served at <http://localhost:8000/>.
     ```sh
     cd server